Deployment patterns

 An update to the shared configuration between applications will trigger application redeployment.
 For example, if you share the same secrets for multiple applications inside the project, updating it will trigger a rolling update to all applications.
 To avoid this, separate applications by creating dedicated secrets OR separate via projects

-Some application updates can cause updates to all other applications on the devices.
-For example, if you have an application, which modifies underlying device networking configuration, like
+For example, if you have an application, which modifies underlying device networking configuration, like wireguard

 those might change the device network interface IP address or network card configurations.
 In situations like this, you might see other applications, restarting as they notice network interface changes.
-This happens because synpse injects default variables into each application (example below), and changes to any of these values (like name, hostname, IP address) will trigger an update.